What is a cookie banner?

 - 2. Cookie Banner as Tag Manager

-- Cookie Banner and TTDSG
+- Cookie Banner and TDDDG

-- From when does the TTDSG apply?
+- From when does the TDDDG apply?

 - Cookie Banner Generator